Sagebox/Pybox/README.md

 ```
 and you're done.
 <br /><br />
+# Pybox is useful for Students, Hobbyists, Researchers and Professionals

+As mentioned in the previous section, Pybox is scalable from simple programs to more complex programs, and can be used with existing packages seamlessly and without interfering.

+Since Pybox works in a procedural mode (as well as event-driven when desired) as a library and stays out of your way, with no wrappers and obscure startup or other code, its is a great tool to learn programming as well as creatively develop, rapid prototyping, and building long-term applications.
+<br /><br />
 # Requirements

 Sagebox/Pybox has just been released.
 It was originally started and used as a library package written for professional consulting applications to